Knowing the different coffee roasts can transform your morning pick-me-up into a luxurious experience.

 If you prefer the natural flavor of beans, light roasts are your best option.

 Since they require the least amount of roasting, you won’t have deeper tones such as dark chocolate or walnut.

 Instead, the notes will be brighter, often emulating floral or fruit flavors.

 What Is the Best Coffee Roast?

-Light and medium roast coffees are commonly considered the best, with dark roast close behind.
+The pros consider light and medium roast the best coffees, with dark roast close behind.